orzanai/Hybrid_Movie_Recommender/README.md

 # Hybrid Movie Recommender

-In this project, I created and Hybrid Recommender System which makes predictions using item-based and user-based recommender methods for the user with the given ID.
+In this project, I created a Hybrid Recommender System which makes predictions using item-based and user-based recommender methods for the user with the given ID.
 It considers five recommendations from the user-based model and five recommendations from the item-based model, and ultimately provides ten recommendations from both models.

 ## Dataset